Terminology

 Each certificate has one or more Certificate Credentials.
 A Certificate Credential is the encoded artifact (typically in PEM format) of certificate properties for a validity period and key pair.
 Because a certificate can have multiple credentials, certificates can be thought of as a grouping of multiple versions of the same certificate.

-Certificate can be renewed, generating one (or more) new certificate credential for the same key pair and certificate properties, but for a different validity period.
+Certificate can be renewed, each time generating a new certificate credential for the same key pair and certificate properties, but for a different validity period.

 Key Pairs